CuBoulder/Documentation/docs/Tools/index.md

 ### _Lando_

-Lando is a container managment tool that really helps a lot of software development go smoothly.
+Lando is a container managment tool that really helps software development go smoothly.
 Basically, it installs Docker and creates a container, with a complete development stack, for your application.
 This is very convenient for working with Drupal as it handles OS, server, database, and PHP for us.

-Install it and then checkout the documentation for getting a Drupal instance up and running.
+To install it select the [latest release](https://github.com/lando/lando/releases).
+The installers are found in the 'assets' section.
+Download and run the appropriate installer for your computer:

+- If you have a new Mx based mac be sure to download the arm .dmg
+- If you have an older Intel mac download the x64 .dmg

+Be sure to checkout the Lando [documentation](https://docs.lando.dev/) for to get an idea for what it can do.

+## Other tool docs

+Be sure to check out, and update as needed, the documentation we have for specific tools and how we typically get them set up for our projects.